wp-plugins/wp-multi-network/readme.txt

 Not much to talk about really.
 Check the code for details!

 == Changelog ==

+= 1.4.1 =
+* Fix issue when changing network domain or path - contributed by mgburns
+* Improve support for native uploaded file handling

 = 1.4 =
 * Fix admin pages (let us know if you find something broken)